Support For Non-Motor Symptoms In Parkinson’s

 4. Incorporate Gentle Physical Activity

-Activities like tai chi, stretching, or guided walks improve circulation, ease stiffness, and support digestive function while uplifting mood.
+Guided walks, tai chi, or light stretching improve circulation, ease stiffness, and support digestive function while uplifting overall mood.

 5. Adapt Nutrition Thoughtfully